i3p9/MSI-Z97-Hackintosh-Opencore/README.md

 ## Working

 Basically everything working including iMessage, Facetime, Airdrop, Handoff, Continuity, iTunes DRM (not TV+), Apple Watch Unlocking, Intel Quicksync.
 USB is mapped properly, USB3/USB2 all ports are working.
-[Link to USBMap](https://github.com/i3p9/USBMap-MSI-Z97-Gaming5) (Modification to the USBMap: removed HS10 port to accomodate Fenvi t919 usb header)
+[Link to USBMap](https://github.com/i3p9/USBMap-MSI-Z97-Gaming5) (Modification to the mentioned USBMap: removed HS10 port to accomodate Fenvi t919 usb header).

 Sidecar doesn't work because the Processor/GPU doesn't support HEVC encode/decoding.
 It can be force enabled but the result is unuseable.
+If you really want to, use [SidecarFixUp](https://github.com/acidanthera/SidecarFixup).

 ## Notes

-Use a proper plist editor (Like [PlistEdit Pro](https://www.fatcatsoftware.com/plisteditpro/) or Xcode or [ProperTree](https://github.com/corpnewt/ProperTree)) to edit the config.plist file.
-You have to add the MLB/ROM/UUID/Serial yourself.
-(Generate them using [macserial](https://github.com/acidanthera/MacInfoPkg))
+- Use a proper plist editor (Like Xcode, [PlistEdit Pro](https://www.fatcatsoftware.com/plisteditpro/) or [ProperTree](https://github.com/corpnewt/ProperTree)) to edit the config.plist file.

+- You have to add the MLB/ROM/UUID/Serial yourself.
+(Generate them using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)).
+Use the SMBIOS `iMac15,1` if using a Dedicated GPU, or the SMBIOS `iMac14,4` if running off of iGPU only.

+- Lastly, the DevicesPropertises section, in `PciRoot(0x0)/Pci(0x2,0x0) -> AAPL,ig-platform-id [Comment]`, put  `04001204` if using a Dedicated GPU, or  `0300220D` if running off of iGPU only.